 In 1911 he became a member of the Artists Group.
 The couple lived in Brno from 1924 on, and until his death.
 In 1946 he was posthumously named a National Artist.

-Amazing how an artist can change his style and yet all of the work remains beautiful.
-Special thanks for Mike Hilmar for bringing our attention to Antonín Procházka’s work.
+It is amazing how an artist can change his style, and yet all of the work remains beautiful.
+Special thanks to Mike Hilmar for bringing our attention to Antonín Procházka’s work.

 We tirelessly gather and curate valuable information that could take you hours, days, or even months to find elsewhere.
 Our mission is to simplify your access to the best of our heritage.
 If you appreciate our efforts, please consider donating to support this site’s operational costs.